ysaakpr/panka/README.md

 ## Overview

-Deployer enables teams to deploy and manage their applications on AWS with a simple, declarative YAML-based configuration.
+Deployer is a **command-line tool** (similar to Terraform or Pulumi) that enables teams to deploy and manage their applications on AWS with a simple, declarative YAML-based configuration.

+**Key Points:**
+- **CLI tool** - No backend service to maintain
+- **User-controlled infrastructure** - You provide S3 bucket and DynamoDB table
+- **Git-based workflow** - YAML files in your repository
+- **CI/CD friendly** - Runs in GitHub Actions, GitLab CI, etc.

 It handles all the complexity of infrastructure provisioning, state management, and deployment orchestration.

 ### Key Features